Small-time expansions for local jump-diffusion models with infinite jump activity: Expansion for the transition densities

-The following existence and regularity result for the density of a finite measure is well known (see, e.g., Theorem 5.3 in \cite{Shige}). \begin{proposition} Let $m$ be a finite measure supported in an open set $O\subset{\mr}$.
+The following existence and regularity result for the density of a finite measure is well known (see, e.g., Theorem 5.3 in Shigekawa \cite {Shige}). \begin{prop} Let $m$ be a finite measure supported in an open set $\mathrm{O}\subset{\mr}$.
 Take any $p>{1}$.
 Suppose that there exists ${g}\in\mathbb{L}^p(m)$ such that

-Then $m$ has a bounded density function ${q}\in C_b(O)$ satisfying
+Then $m$ has a bounded density function ${q}\in C_b(\mathrm{O})$ satisfying